ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose \textsc{ImaginE}, an imagination-based automatic evaluation metric for NLG.
-Experiments on three tasks and seven datasets find out that adding \textsc{ImaginE} similarity scores as an extension to current non-embedding-based metrics can improve their correlations with human judgments.
-We hope our work can contribute to the construction of multi-modal representations and the discussion of multi-modal studies.
+We present \imagine, a novel automatic evaluation metric for NLG that is based on machine imagination.
+Our experiments on five datasets across three different NLG tasks demonstrate the potential of incorporating \imagine similarity scores as a supplement to existing automatic NLG metrics, which can lead to improvement in their correlation with human evaluations in various scenarios.
+In the future, it is interesting to explore effective ways of visualizing abstract concepts, and how to incorporate machine imagination efficiently.
+We hope our work can contribute to the discussion and advancement of multi-modal studies.